litestar-org/litestar/CONTRIBUTING.md

 1. Update changelog.md
 2. Increment the version in pyproject.toml.
 3. Commit and push.
-4. In github go to the releases tab
+4. In GitHub go to the releases tab
 5. Pick "draft a new release"
 6. Give it a title and a tag, both vX.X.X
 7. Fill in the release description, you can let GitHub do it for you and then edit as needed.